Where We Be

 The Obelisk is a central landmark in B.A.

-Argentina's Congreso is modeled on the U.S. Capitol Building
+Argentina's Congreso is modeled on the U.S. Capitol

-We shared a cup of coffee and "churros con chocolate" at Cafe Tortoni
+We shared a cup of coffee and "churros con chocolate"

-Fresh-squeezed-OJ street vendor -- what a great idea!
+Fresh-squeezed-OJ from a street vendor -- yum

 Av.
 9 de Julio -- said to be the "Widest Street in the World" -- a challenge to cross!